Homosexuality and religion: Islam

-All of the major Islamic schools disapprove of homosexuality.
-Islam views same-sex desires as an unnatural temptation, and sexual relations are seen as a transgression of the natural role and aim of sexual activity.
-Islamic teachings (in the hadith tradition) presume same-sex attraction, extol abstention and (in the Qur'an) condemn consummation.
+Classical Islamic jurists did not deal with homosexuality as a sexual orientation, since the latter concept is modern and has no equivalent in traditional law, which dealt with it under the technical terms of liwata and zinā.
+Most legal schools treat homosexual intercourse with penetration similarly to unlawful heterosexual intercourse under the rubric of zinā, but there are differences of opinion with respect to methods of punishment, as evident from an eleventh-century discussion among the scholars of Baghdad, some scholars argued that homosexual desires are natural, but only allowed in the afterlife.
+Some gay individuals undergo sex reassignment surgery to transition into the opposite gender to legally marry.

 The discourse on homosexuality in Islam is primarily concerned with activities between men.
 There are, however, a few hadiths that mention homosexual behavior among women.
-Although punishment for lesbianism is rarely mentioned in the histories, al-Tabari records an example of the casual execution in the year 170 AH (786 or 787 AD) of a pair of lesbian slavegirls in the harem of al-Hadi in a collection of highly critical anecdotes pertaining to that Caliph's actions as ruler.
+Although punishment for lesbianism is rarely mentioned in the histories, al-Tabari records an example of the execution in the year 170 AH (786 or 787 AD) of a pair of lesbian slavegirls in the harem of al-Hadi in a collection of highly critical anecdotes pertaining to that Caliph's actions as ruler.

+Some jurists viewed sexual intercourse as possible only for an individual who possesses a phallus, hence those definitions of sexual intercourse that rely on the entry of as little as the corona of the phallus into a partner's orifice.
+Since women do not possess a phallus and, in this interpretation, cannot have intercourse with one another, they are therefore physically incapable of committing zinā.

 Bahá'í Faith

-Bahá'í law limits permissible sexual relations to those between a man and a woman in marriage.
-Believers are expected to abstain from sex outside matrimony.
-Bahá'ís do not, however, attempt to impose their moral standards on those who have not accepted the Revelation of Bahá’u’lláh.
-The Bahá'í Faith takes no position on the sexual practices of those who are not adherents.
-While requiring uprightness in all matters of morality, whether sexual or otherwise, the Bahá’í teachings also take account of human frailty and call for tolerance and understanding in regard to human failings.
-In this context, to regard homosexuals with prejudice would be contrary to the spirit of the Bahá’í teachings.

-Bahá'í Faith does not acknowledge marriage outside of one man and one woman, therefore anyone not practicing heterosexual relationships cannot marry and must always remain celibate.
+The Baháʼí Faith considers same-sex sexual behavior and same-sex marriage to be against God's will.
+Sex is only permitted in a marriage between a man and a woman for Baháʼís.
+Lesbian, gay, and bisexual members who engage in any same-sex sexual behavior are subject to sanctions from the Baha’i administration, including being excluded from community gatherings and denied participation in organizational elections.
+Baháʼís have been discouraged from both promoting or opposing efforts to legalize same-sex marriage.

 Indian religions

 Among the religions that originated in ancient and medieval India, including Hinduism, Buddhism, Jainism and Sikhism, teachings regarding homosexuality are less clear than among the Abrahamic traditions, and religious authorities voice diverse opinions.
-In 2005, an authority figure of Sikhism condemned same-sex marriage and the practice of homosexuality.
-However, many people in Sikhism do not oppose gay marriage.
+Sikhism has no specific teachings about homosexuality and the Sikh holy scripture, the Guru Granth Sahib, does not explicitly mention heterosexuality, homosexuality or bisexuality.
+The universal goal of a Sikh is to have no hate or animosity to any person, regardless of factors like race, caste, color, creed or gender.
 Hinduism is diverse, with no supreme governing body, but the majority of swamis opposed same-sex relationships in a 2004 survey, and a minority supported them.
-Ancient religious texts such as the Vedas often refer to people of a third gender known as hijra, who are neither female nor male.
+Ancient religious texts such as the Vedas do not restrict homosexuality and often refer to people of a third gender, who are neither female nor male.
 Some see this third gender as an ancient parallel to lesbian, gay, bisexual, transgender and intersex identities.